 The particular aspect of exigency on which this tutorial focuses is that of predication.
-Predication, then, is the process of affirming or negating a predicate for a given subject – in other words, forming a sentence.
+Predication in Arabic Rhetoric, then, is the process of affirming or negating a predicate for a given subject – in other words, forming a sentence.
 This topic is accented and punctuated with many meaningful discussions such as literal predication versus figurative predication, and so forth.

 The primary cynosure in analyzing the exigency in the purpose of predication is informative sentences.
 Now the purpose of such sentences, vis-a-vis the speaker, can be two:

 predication established to give information to the audience